-- 3. Tap \square to confirm and save your changes. - Tap storeturn to the "Water Care" Menu.
+3. Tap I to confirm and save your changes.

+- 4. Tap \(\) to return to the "Water Care" Menu.
 Tap again to return to the Settings Menu. - 5.
-When the timer expires, a message will appear on the control panel display, Figure 12.6f.
+When the timer expires, a message will appear on the control panel display.
 The water must be drained and replaced with fresh water.
 Follow the instructions above to reset the timer.
-If you tap "snooze" the message will clear but the error icon \clubsuit will display and the reminder screen will reappear in 10 days.
-Refer to Section 13.3, page 69, for filter location.
+If you tap "snooze" the message will clear but the error icon will display and the reminder screen will reappear in 10 days.
+Refer to Section 13.3, page 72, for filter location.